How To Handle Sick Or Injured Wildlife

 Remain calm

-It is important that you remain calm when approaching the animal – you do not want to startle or scare it.
+Remain calm when approaching the animal—you do not want to startle or scare it.

 Slowly approach the animal

-If you can get close to the animal, place a towel, blanket, jumper or pillowcase gently over the animal’s head.
+If you can get close to the animal, gently place a towel, blanket, jumper, or pillowcase over its head.
 This will help keep it calm and aid with handling.
 If it is a bird, you will need to gently wrap it in a towel or hold the wings close to its body.
-Place it into a secure, well ventilated cardboard box or sturdy carrier.
+Place it into a secure, well-ventilated cardboard box or sturdy carrier.

 Transport the animal

-It is best to transport in a secure, well ventilated cardboard box or sturdy carrier.
+It is best to transport the animal in a secure, well-ventilated cardboard box or sturdy carrier.
 Try to keep the environment quiet and dark to minimise stress.
-If the animal feels cold try to keep them in a warm area while transporting them.
+If the animal feels cold, try to keep them in a warm area while transporting them.
 Don’t try to offer food or water until you have advice from a wildlife carer or vet that it is safe to do so.

 Take note of where you found the animal